JNRowe/jnrowe-misc/doc/contributing.rst

 The output of :program:`cupage.py --list-sites` shows all the possible definitions for the ``site`` option.
-If the upstream project is located on one of those sites the :file:`watch` file should be extremely simple.
+If the upstream project is located on one of those sites then the :file:`watch` file should be extremely simple.

 For projects not using one of :program:`cupage`'s supported sites a manual matcher must be built.
-An example from ``dev-python/astral`` should be
+An example from ``dev-python/astral`` should be quite illustrative:
-illustrative:

 .. code-block:: cfg